aileenzeng/Coffee/README.md

 Coffee is an autograder for basic Java programs built with Shell/Python 3.
 This is our team's hack for BrickHack4 (2018).

-Currently, it only works for specific types of problems, but we are working to expand its capabilities!

 ## Getting Started

 - Clone git repository